ArcturusNavigation/onboarding_lab_docker/README.md

 Once everything is installed and running, if you're on macOS or Linux open a terminal and if you're on Windows open a PowerShell.
 Then clone and pull the image):

     git clone https://github.com/ArcturusNavigation/arcturus_docker.git
-    cd arcturus_docker
+    cd arcturus_dev
     docker compose pull

 Linux users may need to use `sudo` to run `docker compose`.
 The image is about 1GB compressed so this can take a couple minutes.
 Fortunately, you only need to do it once.

 ## Starting Up

-Once the image is pulled you can start it by running the following in your `arcturus_docker` directory:
+Once the image is pulled you can start it by running the following in your `arcturus_dev` directory:

     docker compose up